helske/walker/README.md

 using a state space representation of the model in order to marginalise over the coefficients for accurate and efficient sampling.

 See the package [vignette](http://htmlpreview.github.io/?https://github.com/helske/walker/blob/master/walker_html/walker.html) for details and an example.

+## It is possible to extend walker to time-varying GLMs as well.
+Unfortunately I do not currently have time for implement it, but if someone wants to do it please contact me.